Japanese Public Key Infrastructure (JPKI)

 What's New

-- January 15, 2025 The list of platform operators supporting the latest user information (4 information) provision service Japanese Public Key Infrastructure usage.
+- April 7, 2025 Updated the list of platform operators that support the latest user information (4 information) provision service Japanese Public Key Infrastructure.

-- January 9, 2025 Contact information regarding services provided by platform operators Japanese Public Key Infrastructure usage.
+- April 4, 2025 Updated Contact information for inquiries about services provided by platform operators Japanese Public Key Infrastructure.

-- December 27, 2024 Updated the guideline Private sector Guidelines for Japanese Public Key Infrastructure Use Japanese Public Key Infrastructure usage.
+- On December 27, 2024, we updated the Private sector Guidelines for Japanese Public Key Infrastructure Use Japanese Public Key Infrastructure.

 Contents